Do you know why financial planning is important for seafarers?

 Conclusion:

 To conclude, all the above things may be a daunting task for a seafarer.
-But with proper understanding & discipline, a secured future is not an elusive dream anymore.
-You can also reach out to a financial planner, to make this dream come true.
+But with proper understanding & discipline, a secure future is not an elusive dream anymore.
+You can also discover a financial advisor or financial planner to make this dream come true.

 “You can never cross the ocean unless you have the courage to lose the sight of the shore”